Let your ECC Program Coordinator know or email firstname.lastname@example.org.

 What do I need to include in my job posting?

-Hiring an internship student begins with the development of a relevant and descriptive job explanation.
+Hiring a student begins with the development of a relevant and descriptive job explanation.
 When you post your position on the ECC Career Portal

 , you will be asked to provide the following information: